 In the key of G we play the movement of I – IV – VI – V, translated to the key of G we get these chords:

 | G Cadd9 | Em D Dsus4 |

 To create an add9 chord we add the interval 9.
-For a C chord this is the note D. You find it on string two, fret 3.
+For a C chord, this is the note D. You find it on string two, fret three.

-To create a sus4 chord we replace the third of the chord with a 4th.
-For a D chord this is the note G that replaced an F#.
-You find it on string one, fret 3.
+To create a sus4 chord we replace the 3rd of the chord with a 4th.
+For a D chord, this is the note G that replaced a F#.
+You find it on string one, fret three.